hz-zh/Modular_Fact_Checking_with_GPT_SBERT_and_RAG/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL.
 See the [LICENSE](LICENSE) file for details.